pdaether/Sublime-SymfonyCommander/README.md

 You don't need to type the complete command (`SymfonyCommander...`) in the Command Palette to get to to the right command.
 For example if you type something short like `sccl` you get directly to the _SymfonyCommander cache:clear_ commands.

-### Call the Symfony commands through the contextmenu of an file.
+### Call the Symfony commands through the context menu of an file.

 ![Contextmenu](http://pdaether.github.com/images/contextmenu.jpg "Contextmenu")